OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 __Overview__

-1. Download the Orchard source
+1. Download the Orchard source to your local machine
-2. Create a local SQL Server database
+2. Create an SQL Server database on your local machine
+3. Get Started locally
+4. Create an SQL Server instance in Windows Azure
-3. Connect the database to the codebase.
+5. Deploy the local database to the Windows Azure SQL Server
-4. Keep both the database and the codebase in Git version control throughout.
-5. Install, enable, and build the Bootstrap Theme.
-6. Install, enable (debug, and test) the DesignerTools module.
-7. Deploy our development database to a production Windows Azure SQL Database.
+6. Create a Website in Windows Azure
-8. Deploy our development code to a product Windows Azure Web Site.
+7. Compile and deploy your local code to the Windows Azure Website
-9. Set ourselves up to update the production database and codebase from development.
-0. Solve and document bugs as they arise.
+8. Configure the database connection string

 __Requirements__